Rodgers returns to Celtic as manager on three-year contract

-Rodgers, who was sacked by Leicester City last season, previously managed Celtic from 2016-2019, winning consecutive trebles - Scottish Premiership, Scottish Cup and Scottish League Cup.
+Rodgers, who was sacked by Leicester City last season, previously managed Celtic from 2016 to 2019, winning consecutive trebles - Scottish Premiership, Scottish Cup and Scottish League Cup.

 "I am really delighted to return to Celtic and I am hugely excited by this great opportunity," the 50-year-old told the club's website.